apilayer/currencylayer-API/README.md

 The online Forex API market is divided into two sections: Inexpensive, but unreliable open-source projects, and overpriced, but well-performing "Enterprise-class" APIs.

-Currencylayer aims to combine the strengths of both into one superior product - delivering accurate, reliable and consistent currency exchange rates through a closely monitored API and making it accessible to small-scale businesses and startups - and conveniently low-priced for larger companies.
+Currencylayer aims to combine the strengths of both into one **superior product** - delivering accurate, reliable and consistent currency exchange rates through a closely monitored API and making it accessible to small-scale businesses and startups - and conveniently low-priced for larger companies.

+**[Sign up for for free](https://currencylayer.com/product)** to get instant API Access.

 ## Features & Integration